Nine-dart finish

 A nine-dart finish, also known as a nine-darter, is a perfect leg or single game in the sport of darts.
 The object of the game is to score a set number of points, most commonly 501; in order to win, a player must reach the target total exactly and hit a double scoring area with their last dart.

 When the target is 501, the minimum number of darts needed to reach it is nine.
 For example, one way to achieve a nine-dart finish is to score 60 (treble 20) on each of the first seven throws, then a 57 (treble 19) on the eighth, and lastly a 24 (double 12) on the ninth.
 It is regarded as an extremely difficult feat to achieve—even for the sport's top players—and is considered the highest single-game achievement in the sport, similar to a maximum 147 break in snooker or a 300-point game in bowling.

-The feat was first achieved on television by John Lowe in 1984, and it has since been accomplished in televised matches a total of 96 times.
+The feat was first achieved on television by John Lowe in 1984, and it has since been accomplished in televised matches over a hundred times.
 Paul Lim was the first to hit a nine-darter in the World Championship, making history during the 1990 BDO World Darts Championship in a second-round victory over Jack McKenna.
 Phil Taylor has achieved the most on television, with 11, his first coming in 2002 and his last in 2015.
-Taylor is the only player to achieve two nine-darters in the same match, doing so in the final of the 2010 Premier League against James Wade.
+Taylor and Michael van Gerwen are the only players to achieve two nine-darters in the same match—Taylor in the final of the 2010 Premier League against James Wade, and Van Gerwen against Ryan Murray during 2017 UK Open Qualifier 4.
 The following year, Brendan Dolan became the first to accomplish a nine-darter by starting and finishing with a double, as per the format of the World Grand Prix event of that year.

 Adrian Lewis was the first player to hit a nine-darter in a World Championship final, doing so during the 2011 PDC World Darts Championship final against Gary Anderson.
-Twelve years later, Michael Smith repeated the feat in the 2023 PDC World Darts Championship final against Michael van Gerwen.
+Twelve years later, Michael Smith repeated the feat in the 2023 PDC World Darts Championship final against Michael van Gerwen, after Michael van Gerwen came within 1 dart of hitting a 9 darter himself.
 In 2013, Terry Jenkins and Kyle Anderson were the first players to hit a nine-darter on the same day, doing so on the second day of the 2014 PDC World Darts Championship.
 Wade and Robert Thornton were the first players to both achieve a perfect leg in the same match, doing so during the 2014 World Grand Prix.
 In 2023, Fallon Sherrock became the first woman to achieve the feat on television.
 At the 2024 Bahrain Darts Masters, Luke Littler became the youngest player to hit a televised nine-darter, accomplishing the feat two days before his 17th birthday.